 4. Ensure employees don’t have access permissions from previous positions

 As employees change positions within the organization, their access permissions can accumulate, causing privilege creep.
 During a user access review procedure, we recommend you ensure employees’ access permissions match current job responsibilities.
-Consider checking if employees that recently switched departments still have permissions from their previous job posts.
+Consider checking if employees who recently switched departments still have permissions from their previous job posts.

 5. Make sure that employees and vendors have the fewest privileges possible

-You can employ a dedicated privileged access management platform to create new users with minimum access rights or privileges by default and granularly adjust them, thus implementing the principle of least privilege.
+You can employ a dedicated privileged access management (PAM) platform to create new users with minimum access rights or privileges by default and granularly adjust them, thus implementing the principle of least privilege.

 6. Verify that permanent access is only given when necessary